FLUX-SE/all_docs/en_US/analyser_doc/07_Metering_02_True_peak_metering_06_Other.md

 # Other

-<link type="document" target="Controls">Controls</link>
+Controls whether meters are drawn with texture or in a plain solid color.
-wether meters are drawn with texture or in a plain solid color.
 Default is on.